 Butterflies have hidden lives, and they don’t give up their secretly-held mysteries easily.
 Observe your surroundings, urban wildlife is full of unknown wonders at every step.
-You’ll have gazed, I assure you!!
+You’ll be gazed, i assure you!!
+I assure you!!

 In a town where I live, there are hardly any trees and parks in my society.
 But for there will always be a space where beauty will reside amidst the chaos.
 In these lockdown times, I started my day with hopping towards my terrace garden and waiting for the first bright shine of the sun.
 To see butterflies fluttering flights, you don’t have to wake up early with the birds.
 They are cold-blooded animals which means they cannot generate their own heat and need sunlight to warm their body.
 You’ll get to watch them basking late in the morning.

 Let’s take a deep dive into the mysteries of fluttering beauties.

 Ever had the desire to smell wet soil or fresh dung?
 As a wildlife researcher, I’m now habitual to this smell.

 Butterflies are nectarivorous which means they get their nutrients by sipping nectar from flowers.
 But the nectar is a deficit to provide nutrients like salts.
 During summer or post-monsoon time of the year, you can easily spot a damp patch full of butterflies, gather to drink water and absorb salts from the mud and dung is called mud-puddling.
 This action has been seen in most butterflies and a few other insects.
 Only male butterflies do mud puddles which plays several roles in their ecology.
 Males seem to be more benefited from sodium and amino acids uptake as it is later transferred to the female during mating which strengthens the chances of eggs survival rate.

 As larger numbers start congregating atop on muddy soil, most of the insect-eating birds start coming for a quick meal.